sevenbamboos/my-blog-origin/source/_drafts/business-vocabulary.md

 06.How to reply to "I'm sorry ..." | That's fine.
 Don't worry.
 No problem.
 07.Ask sb. to use your first name | Please, call me Sam!
 08.How to reply to "How do you do?" | How do you do?
-(It's not a real question)
+(It's not a real question) 09.How are you (today)? | I am great.
+10.Thanks | thank you very much.
+That's really kind of you!
+No worries.
+11.Have a problem and apology | Is there a problem?
+Yes, I'm afraid there is. ...
+I truly apologize but ...
+I'd love to ... but unfortunately I have to ...
+I'm really sorry!
+12.What can I do for you? | Shall I ... ?
+Would you like me to ... ?
+Can I do anything else for you? let me know if you need anything.
+13.Goodbye | It was nice seeing you again.
+So, see you again soon, I hope.
+Take care.

 # Mail & Letter
 Question | Answer